 When you become a patient of The Lung Center you will meet many members of the team who will carefully review your medical history and studies.
 In addition, you will receive a thorough diagnostic examination where you will receive a recommendation for a therapy tailored just for you based on your specific diagnosis.

 Any surgery recommended will be performed by an experienced, board-certified surgeon, in collaboration with a treatment team including oncologists, radiation oncologists, anesthesiologists, radiologists and pathologists, as well as nurses and physician assistants, all of whom specialize in taking care of patients with lymphoma.

 Lymphoma patients benefit from the wide range of specialists at The Lung Center, including thoracic surgeons, oncologists, pulmonologists, cardiovascular medicine physicians and imaging experts.
 This collaboration ensures comprehensive diagnosis and targeted treatment for patients.

-Visit the Dana-Farber/Brigham and Women’s Cancer Center for more information about lymphoma.
+Visit the Dana-Farber Brigham Cancer Center for more information about lymphoma.